robertdavidgraham/rednoise-stick/README.md

 actually happened, only that it was possible to produce such graphs from reasonable, but flawed, methods, rather than from data.

+To reiterate: I believe our burning of fossil fuels is raising temperatures, and I support government policies that would mitigate this.
+It's just that while some science seems clear, other science seems to have been corrupted by the politics.
+Indeed, I would be surprised if such a politically contentious issue didn't corrupt science.

 ## Some methodology